-In the last 20 years, renewable energy from wind and solar have grown dramatically worldwide.
+The fossil fuel and nuclear energy sectors and spouting renewable energy myths, telling us clean energy isn’t the solution to the climate crisis.
+But in the last 20 years, renewable energy from wind and solar sources has grown dramatically worldwide.
 In 2020, wind and solar power grew 45%, their greatest rate of growth since 1999, outpacing the growth of all other energy sources.

 This growth is driven by the commitments that governments and corporations have made to reduce emissions to address the climate crisis, as well as a dramatic decline in the cost of wind and solar power.

-This handy fact sheet busts 5 prominent myths about renewable energy.
+This handy fact sheet debunks five prominent renewable energy myths:

-Myth 1.
-We can’t power the country with 100% renewable energy
+Renewable Energy Myth 1: We can’t power the country with 100% renewable energy.

 Fact: We can reach 100% renewable energy with the technology we already have